 Located inside a real 18th-century palace, this hostel is laid back and just inside the old medina of Tunis.
 Accommodation and bathroom facilities are simple and a bit rundown, but the whole house is amazing.
 Buffet breakfast consists of coffee, jam, bread, butter, milk.
 The price was 15 TND (+- 7€ / US$8) per bed in a shared dorm room and breakfast.

 Contacts: Dar El Medina Hostel, 64 Rue Sidi Ben Arous, Tunis, Tunisia ● Phone: +216 71 563 022.

 This hotel is located in the city center, far away from the “zone touristique” – a place you should want to avoid.
 Residence Warda is clean and the hotel manager very friendly.
 Breakfast is good also.
 I bargained the price for two nights and was offered a room upgrade.
 Price after bargaining was 20 TND (+- 9€ / US$10) per room with private toilet and breakfast.

 Contacts: Dar El Medina Hotel, 64 Rue Sidi Ben Arous, Tunis, Tunisia ● Phone: +216 71 563 022.

 3-Hotel el-Jemiaa, Sfax

-This was one of the worst hotels I stayed in terms of facilities and cleanness, but without a doubt one of my favorites.
+This was one of the worst hotels I stayed regarding facilities and cleanness but without a doubt one of my favorites.
 Why?
 Because of its amazing terrace.
 The hotel manager was also very friendly.
 The hotel is located right near Bad Diwan and the Great Mosque.
-Price was 15 TND (+- 7€ / US$8) per room with shared toilet.
+The price was 15 TND (+- 7€ / US$8) per room with shared toilet.

 Contacts: Hotel el-Jemiaa, 64 Rue Mongi Slim, Sfax, Tunisia ● Phone: +216 74 221 342.